 shodan dork: telnet

 Even if the MySQL database engine is the de facto component as a backend service for many an internet-facing service, exposing it directly to the internet without any further access control in front of it is inviting disaster.
 Recently, there was a major data breach in Finland, which allegedly resulted from the database backend being directly exposed to the internet without any further access control in front of it.
 Layered security is not just a fancy buzzword.
 In many cases the database backend doesn’t even need to be reachable over the network at all, but when it does, access to it must be locked down to only those hosts, which do actually need it.

 Compliance with US cryptographic export controls lies at the heart of this vulnerability.
 An internet-facing service simply should not support negotiation of an encrypted connection, which is possible to decipher using $100 worth of cloud computing resources.
 We could even rename this vulnerability ‘man-in-the-middle made easy’.

 shodan dork: vuln:CVE-2015-0204

 I know maintaining and repairing “bicycles” is tedious.
 This work, however, is the thing that will keep you safer and make it more difficult for the threat actors to attack you.
-I’m not saying that the threat actor’s initial access in the case of SolarWinds could’ve been prevented by addressing the specific issues I highlighted above, but it would’ve made it more difficult.
+I’m not saying that the threat actor’s initial access in the case of SolarWinds could have been prevented by addressing the specific issues I highlighted above, but it would have made it more difficult.

 One of the big challenges is that this type of information security work is not viewed as glorious or sought after.
-It is often given to junior people and the career paths of the sysadmins are not made lucrative.
-Investing in good people will lead into them making good technology choices and a good security culture is only the result of balancing between usability and controls.
+It is often given to junior people, and the career paths of the sysadmins are not made lucrative.
+Investing in good people will lead to them making good technology choices and a good security culture can only come from balancing usability and controls.